Lubbock Christian University Novel Coronavirus COVID-19 update.Learn More

 The Free Application for Federal Student Aid(FAFSA) is available October 1st.

-Access NetPartner here to complete the LCU online financial assistance application, monitor the status of your financial assistance application, view a list of documents that have been received and those that are still outstanding, review and accept your financial assistance awards, and review your student loans.
-Use your Social Security Number and choose "First Time User" or "Forgot My PIN" to create your PIN number.
+Monitor the status of your financial assistance application, view a list of documents that have been received and those that are still outstanding, review and accept your financial assistance awards, and review your student loans on the student portal.

 Additional documentation may be required if the U.S. Department of Education selects the file for verification or if special circumstances exist that merit verification.
 Students selected for verification will be notified by financial assistance office personnel.